haozai309/liveABC/class_life.md

 What's your favourite form of transportation?
 Sometimes I wish I had a helicopter to take me wherever I needed.
 That way I could just soar above all the traffic.

 There are various types of transportation including air, ground and rail.
-Subways and public transportation are the center of major city operations.
+Subways and public transportation are the centre of major city operations.
 Let's keep working on transportation words.
 How many different types of transportation can you name now?
 Keep naming things as you see them.

 This morning, the subway was so crowed I was almost crushed!
 What is the best way to commute?
-Each method of transportation has advantages and disadvantages. let's learn how to describe them in today's lesson.
+Each method of transportation has advantages and disadvantages.
+Let's learn how to describe them in today's lesson.

 Which transportation methods do you prefer?
 Can you think of the disadvantages in the way you usually travel?
 Hopefully you think it's worth the trouble.